 Prospective students can:

-– Learn more about the Culinary Arts program
+– Learn more about the Culinary Arts curriculum at Nossi College

 – Nossi College of Art is accepting only 32 spaces for Fall 2021.
+Our first-class is FULL.
+We are currently filling our second kitchen class.
 Learn more about the application process.

 – Learn more about Program Chair Chef Anthony Mandriota